Moving NS Punctures on Super Spheres: Path integral measure

-which can be derived from the expression for the measure given by Witten in \cite{Witten12c} by a procedure precisely analogous to that in the bosonic string as derived in Sec.~9 in \cite{Polchinski_v1} or Sec.~3 in \cite{SklirosLuest21}.
-The derivation linking the two viewpoints is in particular precisely analogous to the derivation linking the first and second equalities in eqn.~(3.245) in \cite{SklirosLuest21}, but we will omit the details.
-See also \cite{WangYin22} for some further context and a more complete discussion. \sk
+which can be derived from the expression for the measure given by Witten in \cite{Witten12c} by a procedure precisely analogous to that in the bosonic string as derived in \cite[Section~9]{Polchinski_v1} or in \cite[Section~3]{SklirosLuest21}.
+The derivation linking the two viewpoints is in particular precisely analogous to the derivation linking the first and second equalities in \cite[equation~(3.245)]{SklirosLuest21}, but we will omit the details.
+See also \cite{WangYin22} for some further context and a more complete discussion.